 Dr. Amy Dickman

-10% of Africa's Lions Live in Tanzania's Ruaha Landscape
+10% of Africa's Lions Live in One Landscape

 One of the strongholds for lions in Africa is Ruaha National Park in Tanzania.
 To equal Ruaha National Park’s size, you need to combine Everglades, Great Smoky Mountains, Yellowstone, and Yosemite National Parks!
-To conserve this stronghold, Ruaha Carnivore Project reduces human-carnivore conflict and develops other research-based conservation strategies.
+To conserve this land, Lion Landscapes reduces human-carnivore conflict and develops other research-based conservation strategies.
 Naples Zoo is grateful to be able to support these efforts to save lions in this important landscape as a Silver Champion.
 Naples Zoo funds the annual salary of five staff members including the Human-Wildlife Conflict Program Officer and four Lion Extension Officers (LEOs).

 To reduce retaliatory killing of lions, the project helps predator-proof livestock enclosures and trains former lion-killers to become Lion Defenders.
 To encourage conservation, villages which maintain lions and other wildlife on their land receive community benefits, focused on education, healthcare, and veterinary medicine.
 Working together, the project has succeeded in decreasing carnivore killings by 80%.